cern-eos/eos/doc/using/policies.rst

 * a new file is created with a complete layout (all required replicas/stripes are created)        (use case IO optimization)
 * an existing file is injected with a complete layout (all required replicas/stripes are created) (use case TAPE recall)

-Automatic conversion policies hooks are triggered by the ReplicationTracker.
+Automatic conversion policy hooks are triggered by the ReplicationTracker.
 You find conversions triggerd in the **ReplicationTracker.log** logfile.

 To use automatic conversion hooks one has to enable policy conversion in the **default** space: